Delaware North: Patina Restaurant Group

 In February 2014, Delaware North announced it would acquire a majority stake in Patina Restaurant Group (PRG), one of the nation's leading multi-concept operator in the premium segments of the restaurant and catering industry.
 PRG has operations at landmark locations in high-profile cultural and entertainment venues in New York City, California, and Orlando, Fla.
 Among them are: Rockefeller Center, Lincoln Center, Walt Disney World, Disneyland, Walt Disney Concert Hall, the Empire State Building, Grand Central Terminal/MetLife Building and Madison Square Garden.
 Patina is also the official caterer for the Creative Arts Ball and the Emmy Awards Governors Ball.

 Travel hospitality services

 Delaware North Companies Travel Hospitality Services operates food, beverage and retail at airports and toll plazas throughout the United States.
 The company operates at venues such as Los Angeles International Airport, Minneapolis-St Paul International Airport, Nashville International Airport, Buffalo Niagara International Airport, and the Detroit Metro Airport.
 The company recently opened the first-ever Sports Illustrated retail store at Detroit Metro Airport's new North Terminal.
-In September 2008, Delaware North also recently unveiled uWink technology which helps make it easier for international travelers at Ft.
-Lauderdale Airport.